tomduck/pandoc-fignos/README.md

 #### Troubleshooting ####

 When prompted to upgrade `pip`, follow the instructions given to do so.
-Installation errors may occur with older versions.

-Installations from source may also require upgrading `setuptools` using:

-    pip install --upgrade setuptools

-I usually perform the above two commands as root (or under sudo).
-Everything else can be done as a regular user.
+This will probably need to be done as root, or under sudo.
+The installation of pandoc-fignos can be completed as a regular user.

 When installing pandoc-fignos, watch for any errors or warning messages.
 In particular, pip may warn that pandoc-fignos was installed into a directory that "is not on PATH".
 This will need to be fixed before proceeding.
 Access to pandoc-fignos may be tested using the shell command